fengx13/fengx13.github.io/_pages/about.md

 ======
 - [November 2024] I will be making an oral presentation at [AMIA 2024 Annual Symposium](https://amia.org/education-events/amia-2024-annual-symposium) about using language models and nature language processing techniques in maternal and child health research
 - [August 2024] I joined the University of Minnesota as an Assistant Professor
-- [May 2024] I started to serve as an Associate Editor for [Journal of Medical Internet Research](https://www.jmir.org/)
+- [May 2024] I started to serve as an Associate Editor for [Journal of Medical Internet Research](https://www.jmir.org/).
+If you would like to become a peer reviewer for JMIR, please sign up for your interest by [filling out this form](https://forms.gle/LMyCrvzVmQ1opSVZ6).

 For more info/collaboration, welcome to contact